andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-18-how-to-fail-at-almost-everything.md

 We're raised to believe that giving of ourselves is noble and good.
 All our lives we are told it's better to give than to receive.
 We're programmed for unselfish behaviour by society, our parents, and even our genes to some extent.
 The problem is that our obsession with generousity causes people to think in the short term.
 We skip exercise to spend an extra hour helping at home.
 We buy fast food to help a co-worker with a problem.
 At every turn we cheat our own future to appear generous today.

-Scott is giving us permission to take care of myself first.
+Scott is giving us permission to take care of ourselves first.

 **Generous people take care of their own needs first.
 In fact, doing so is a moral necessity.
 The world needs us at our best.**